kids encyclopedia robot

 • Almost all the winners have been computer-animated films.
 The exceptions are Spirited Away and The Boy and the Heron, which are the only hand-drawn animated films, and Wallace & Gromit: The Curse of the Were-Rabbit and Guillermo del Toro's Pinocchio, the only stop motion animated films to win.

-• Toy Story is the only franchise with multiple wins, for its third and fourth films.
+• Toy Story is the only franchise to win this award twice, for its third and fourth films.
+Additionally, the third and fourth films are so far the only two sequels to win this award.

-• Studio Ghibli has the most nominations for a non-US studio with seven films (winning twice for Spirited Away and The Boy and the Heron).
+• Studio Ghibli (Japan) has the most wins (two) and nominations (seven) for a non-US studio; Spirited Away and The Boy and the Heron are the only non-English language films to win.

 People